-Winner of the Interior Architecture Honor Award, The Shop is a comprehensive co-working development at the Contemporary Arts Center.
-It serves as a hub of entrepreneurship in the developing Downtown innovation corridor.
+The Shop is a comprehensive co-working development that is located on the third and forth floors of the Contemporary Arts Center (CAC) in downtown New Orleans, one of New Orleans’ most important cultural institutions.
+Targeting technology, arts, and cultural-based businesses, The Shop serves as a hub of entrepreneurship in the developing Downtown innovation corridor.